 If you are not enjoying your role you may move to another role provided there is one available and it is a suitable match.

 We aim to provide volunteers with support to assist you in your roles and make sure you are happy with your tasks.
-The Volunteer Coordinator, who is responsible for volunteers, has an open door policy and is happy to speak to you face-to-face, by telephone or e-mail.
-Induction training is given when new volunteers join and a review is usually undertaken within the first three months.
-Annual reviews occur thereafter.
+The Volunteer Coordinator, who is responsible for volunteers is happy to speak to you face-to-face, by telephone or e-mail.

 We ask that volunteers contribute at least two days a month.
 Visitor Support Volunteers will be able to sign up for specific events via our online volunteer sign-up system.